UbiCastTeam/mediaserver-client/README.md

 ## Important

 For production use, it is recommended to use the branch named "stable".
-The master branch is used for development.
+The "master" branch is used for development.

 ## Examples